UBMI-IFC/ai_biology_mining/README.md

 import numpy as np
 ```

-"Charge" data, 'index_col=0', determine whitch csv column will be used... it's cleaner than do it without, trust the process
+"Charge" data, 'index_col=0', determine whitch csv column will be used... it's cleaner than do without it, trust the process

 ```
 data = pd.read_csv("theterrible/database/isgoingtobe/here", index_col=0)